IGME-202-2231/project-2-eastseasaltfishnet/README.md

 - Avoid Walls: A force directly toward top will be apply and it will pull the missile up.

 #### Obstacles
-- **Object will wall tag**: Any object with a tag of Wall will cause the missile change into Avoiding Walls mode.
+- **Object will wall tag**: Missile have a unqiue obstacles advoid method.
+I found that let the missile fly upward makes people feel more like this is a missile
-- **Any Collider**: Colliding with any object with a collider will cause the missile to explode.

 #### Separation
 - The missile will have a light separation force from other missile.